Psalm 147: 1-6

-This week’s responsorial psalm comes from the first section of Psalm 147, which praises God as the powerful creator who restores exiled Judah.
+This week’s responsorial psalm comes from the final stanza of Psalm 147, which praises God’s protection of and solicitude toward the people of Israel.

 Praise the LORD,